CupOfTea696/TwoStream/docs/responses/index.md

  - `'except'`: The response will be sent to all subscribed Clients except the Client that made the request.
  - `'requestee'`: The response will be sent to the Client that made the request.

-_You can set a default recipient in your [Configuration](http://twostream.cupoftea.io/docs/configuration/#response-settings)._
+_**Note:** You can set a default recipient in your [Configuration](http://twostream.cupoftea.io/docs/configuration/#response-settings)._

 ## CALL Responses

+For CALL Responses there is no need to specify a recipient.
+It will always be sent to the requestee.
+As with the other responses, all return data will automatically be converted to JSON.

 TwoStream provides an easy way to send Error Responses on CALL Requests.
 Simply return an associative array with the key `error`.
 The value for this key can either be a string or object with the Error data, or an associative with the keys `domain` and `msg` to specify the Error Domain and Message respectively.